apache/manifoldcf/connectors/jdbc/jdbc-drivers/README.txt

 None of these required custom changes.

-To build this connector with Oracle support, copy the Oracle JDBC driver into the root "lib" directory, calling it "ojdbc.jar", before building.
+To build this connector with Oracle support, copy the Oracle JDBC driver into the root "lib-proprietary" directory, calling it "ojdbc.jar", before building.
 To build with Mssql/Sybase, copy a version of the jtds driver into that same directory, and call it "jtds.jar".
 DO NOT COPY JDBC DRIVERS TO THIS DIRECTORY;
 they will not be picked up by ManifoldCF.